A simple learning agent interacting with an agent-based market model: Conclusions

-A reactive event-based ABM representing a trading environment was built using two classes of agents: {\it liquidity takers} who only submit market orders, and {\it liquidity suppliers} who only submit limit-orders.
+A reactive event-based ABM representing a trading environment was built using two classes of agents: {\it liquidity takers} who only submit market orders, and {\it liquidity suppliers} who only submit limit orders.
 The liquidity takers were split in turn into two sub-classes: {\it fundamentalists} and {\it chartists}.
-The fundamentalist started each trading session, such as a trading day, with different notions of fair, or fundamental value, and traded accordingly; while the chartists considered a moving average of past price changes in order to trigger trading decisions.
+The fundamentalist started each trading session, such as a trading day, with different notions of fair or fundamental value, and traded accordingly.
+At the same time, the chartists considered a moving average of past price changes to trigger trading decisions.
 The ABM was implemented in event time using a reactive framework, so we did not need to specify at what calendar times agent activations could occur.
 Agents responded to events, not times.
 This simulated model for the environment recovers an asymmetry between the bid and ask depth profile curves, and both curves exhibit a rapid decrease in liquidity as the price moves away from the best bid/ask, remaining consistent with empirical observation \cite{bouchaud2002statistical,gould2013limit,potters2003more}.
 The maximum volume at the best bid/ask is also consistent with previous research \cite{potters2003more}.
 The simulated trading environment was calibrated to real-world data.